featbit/azure-container-apps/README.md

 terraform apply
 ```

-Before you apply the terraform deployment, you can change variables defined in variables.tf files to customize your deployment.
+Before applying the Terraform deployment, you can modify variables defined in variables.tf files to customize your deployment.
 For example, you can

-- Change the name of the resource group by changing the value of `resource_group_name` variable in the file `variables.tf` under `terraform` folder.
+- Change the name of the resource group by changing the value of the `resource_group_name` variable in the `variables.tf` file in the `terraform` directory.
-- Change the name of the resources location by changing the value of `location` variable in the file `variables.tf` under `terraform` folder.
+- Change the name of the resources location by changing the value of `location` variable in the `variables.tf` file in the `terraform` directory.
-- Change the redis configuration by changing the value of `redis` variable in the file variables.tf under `terraform` folder.
+- Change the redis configuration by changing the value of `redis` variable in the `variables.tf` file in the `terraform` directory.

-For changing cpu, memory, number of replica of each container app, currently you need to edit directly in the file `main.tf` under `terraform/aca` folder.
+For changing cpu, memory, number of replica of each container app, currently you need to edit directly in the `main.tf` file in the `terraform/aca` directory.
 We will add these variables in the future.

 ## Support